MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-eventaction.md

 ### -field Scale

 The scale as defined in the [EVENTACTIONSCALE](ne-eventdetectoroemadapter-eventactionscale.md) enumeration.
-The scale defines the quality associated with a specific detection can be used for telemetry when no confidence is available or confidence is confusing to report. ???
-TBD
+The scale defines the quality associated with a specific detection can be used for telemetry when no confidence is available or confidence is confusing to report.

 ### -field ErrorCode